Business Incubation Management (BIM) Certificate Program

 At the beginning of 2015, InBIA piloted the first online version of the BIM Certificate Program, and since then hundreds of people have earned their certificates from the comforts of their own homes and offices.
 Online training helps people save on the time, hassle and expense of travel.
 Participants can go through the materials at their own pace within the timeframe of the course.
 The online version of the program allows the kind of flexibility that is necessary for some people to complete the certificate.

-Registration for summer courses are now open!
+Registration for summer and fall courses are now open!

 Since the program’s inception, the BIM certificate courses have been offered in conjunction with InBIA events, giving participants at least two opportunities per year to complete requirements.
-The courses are also be offered regionally or internationally upon request.
+The courses are also offered regionally or internationally upon request.
 In-person classes create an atmosphere of collaboration, and participants make connections that continue long after the courses are over.
 The classroom setting allows for robust discussions and group activities.

 Online Course Format